alexleybourne/subway-surfers/README.md

 3. Click on `Load unpacked` in the top left-hand side
 4. Select the folder with the extensions code
 5. Now you can watch subway surfers everywhere...

+I doubt this will be accepted into the chrome extension store 😆